sftpplus/sftpplus-docs/docs/configuration-events/windows-eventlog.rst

 Windows EventLog
 ================

-This is an event handler that send SFTPlus events to the Windows Eventlog service.
+This is an event handler that send SFTPPlus events to the Windows Eventlog service.

 ..  contents:: :local: